+The Agilent 1200 Series thermostatted column compartment SL (G1316B) can be set between 10 °C and 100 °C and provides post column cooling capability.
 The Agilent 1100 Series thermostatted column compartment can be set between 10 °C below ambient and 80 °C. The temperature is programmable during the run through a timetable.
 The HP 1090 column oven temperature can be set to a constant temperature (20 °C above ambient to 100 °C without external cooling).
 Column switching valves are programmable from the software.